 If your classes and extracurricular activities don’t fill your schedule, and you are looking for additional activities on campus, you won’t have to go far to enjoy world-class entertainment.
 Between the Convocation Center and the Fowler Center, ASU hosts more than 150 concerts and events each year.

-Which NCAA Division 1 sports does ASU participate in?
+Which sports does A-State participate in?